 Gratuitous Foreign Language: The title itself is gratuitous Greek which would translate into English as "New Beginning Gospel" or "Gospel of the New Genesis" which may be more appropriate considering the way Shinji and Asuka are left at the end of End of Evangelion...

 Gratuitous German: Gehirn = brain, Nerv = nerve, Seele = soul.
 Also, Asuka's dub dialogue features the occasional German word or phrase, and she has an entire conversation in German on the phone in one episode.
+And her German is so bad, it does worse things to a German-speakers ears than Arael did to Asuka's mind.

 Heavy Mithril: Kinda.
 British rock band Fightstar are fans of the series and titled several songs from it.
 Their song "Lost Like Tears In Rain" even ends with the line "It's Neon Genesis".